tuub/pdf-processing/README.md

 # PDF-Processing
-PDF-Processing is a web interface for the calls pdfaPilot CLI.
+PDF-Processing is a web interface for the callas pdfaPilot CLI.
 It is for the time being implemented only for test purposes.

 ## Prerequisits